drodmay1/44620_P7/README.md

 ## Process
 1. **Data Retrieval**:
-   - Spotify API is used to fetch user's saved tracks.
+   - Get saved Spotify tracks with the Spotify API
-   - Python processes the API response to create an HTML file (`spotify_tracks.html`)
+   - Python creates an HTML file (spotify_tracks.html) from the API response.

 2. **Sentiment Analysis**:
-   - Sentences in the HTML content are analyzed using `TextBlob` for polarity scores.
+   - The HTML sentences are analyzed with `TextBlob` for polarity scores.
    - Two approaches are used:
      - **Token-Based**: Analyzing sentences directly as they are.
      - **Lemma-Based**: Analyzing sentences after lemmatization using `spaCy`.